 - Symptom Checker – allows you to select a part of your body you have trouble with, choose your symptoms, and view possible health conditions

 - Drugs & Treatments – contains a database of information on medications, supplements, side effects, warnings, etc.

-- First Aid Information – provides an outline of treatment/management tips for different medical emergencies from allergic reactions and asthma attack to choking and broken bones (even without internet) as well as indications for you to call 911.
+- First Aid Information – provides an outline of treatment/management tips for different medical emergencies from allergic reactions and asthma attacks to choking and broken bones (even without internet) as well as indications for you to call 911.

 - Local Health Listings – allows you to find your closest hospital, pharmacy, and physician including addresses, phone numbers, and maps

-- Conditions – contains a list comprehensive yet easy-to-understand information about various medical diseases and conditions including their causes, symptoms, diagnosis, questions to ask your doctor, medical terms, treatments, and tests/procedures,
+- Conditions – contains a list of comprehensive yet easy-to-understand information about various medical diseases and conditions including their causes, symptoms, diagnosis, questions to ask your doctor, medical terms, treatments, and tests/procedures,

 - Pill Identification Tool – allows you to identify your prescriptions drugs and OTC (over-the-counter) medicines by the pill’s shape, color, and imprint

 - Healthy Target – allows you to track your progress on a daily basis as well as connect wearable devices and obtain actionable insights by the end of the week

 - Healthy Living – access to a daily lifestyle magazine where you get to know more about health tips, articles, quizzes, slideshows, fun facts, and recipes.

 Walgreens seeks to go beyond just living up to its brand through the Walgreens App.
 The app offers access to healthcare clinics as well as a rewards program that promotes healthy living behaviors.